rlberry-py/rlberry/docs/basics/quick_start.rst

     env_ctor = Chain
     env_kwargs =dict(L=10, fail_prob=0.1)
     # chain of length 10.
-With proba 0.2, the agent will not be able to take the action it wants to take/
+With proba 0.1, the agent will not be able to take the action it wants to take/
     env = env_ctor(**env_kwargs)

-Let us see a graphical representation
+Let us see a graphical representation to visualize the policy

 .. code:: python